shingst/ExaHyPE-Engine/README.md

 # This is the ExaHyPE project #

-This is the maing repository of the ExaHyPE project.
+This is the main repository of the ExaHyPE project*.
 It contains the following directories:

 * ApplicationExamples: A number of exemplaric application such as Euler, MHD, Seismic, etc.
 * Benchmarks: An ExaHyPE Benchmark suite for TBB and MPI (maintained by Durham)